hrbrmstr/sourcehut/README.md

   - `git_repos`: Retrieve metadata about repositories
   - `git_user`: Retrieve metadata about yourself or another SourceHut user
+  - `install_sourcehut`: Install a package from a SourceHut git repository
   - `meta_audit`: Retrieve your audit log
   - `meta_profile`: Retrieve metadata about yourself
   - `meta_ssh_keys`: Retrieve your SSH keys